On the ring of cooperations for real hermitian K-theory: The algebraic Atiyah--Hirzebruch spectral sequence

+As an example, \Cref{Z5 cw=2} depicts the coweight $cw \equiv 2 \, (4) $ portion of $Z_5^\mathbb{R}$.
+In this case, we have: \begin{itemize} \item the $h_0$-towers in stems 0 and 4 come from the $h_0$-towers in Atiyah--Hirzebruch filtration 0 in coweight $cw \equiv 2 \, (4)$ which do not come from the big staircase; \item the big flag $\euscr{F}_{16, 4, 8}$ consists of the $h_0$-towers from the big staircase from Atiyah--Hirzebruch filtration 0 in coweight $cw \equiv 2 \, (4)$, the remaining $\mathbb{F}_2[\tau^4]$'s from Atiyah--Hirzebruch filtration 2 in coweight $cw \equiv 1 \, (4)$, and the remaining submodule of the big flag from Atiyah--Hirzebruch filtration 3 in coweight $cw \equiv 0 \, (4)$, together with hidden extensions. \end{itemize}

-\fbox{\textbf{Coweight} $cw \equiv 3 \, (4)$}
+\fbox{$\textup{E}_\infty$-\textbf{coweight} $cw \equiv 3 \, (4)$}

 Finally, the coweight $cw \equiv 3 \, (4)$ portion of the spectral sequence consists of classes coming from Atiyah--Hirzebruch filtration 2 in coweight $cw \equiv 2 \, (4)$ and from Atiyah--Hirzebruch filtration 3 in coweight $cw \equiv 1 \, (4)$.
 The $d_1$-differential between Atiyah--Hirzebruch filtrations 2 and 3 kills all classes from Atiyah--Hirzebruch filtration 2 in coweight $cw \equiv 2 \, (4)$ which are $h_0$-divisible.
-In particular, only the bases of the $h_0$-towers $\bigoplus_{j=1}^{2k} \Sigma^{4j-4, 4\lfloor j/2 \rfloor -2}H$ survive, to the $E_2$-page:
+In particular, only the bases of the $h_0$-towers $\bigoplus_{j=1}^{2k} \Sigma^{4j-4, 4\lfloor j/2 \rfloor -2}H$ survive, to the $\textup{E}_2$-page:

-and only bases of the $h_0$-towers in the big staircase $\Sigma^{2i, i}\euscr{S}$, as well as the classes that are not $h_0$-divisible, survive.
+and only bases of the $h_0$-towers in the big staircase $\Sigma^{2i, i}\euscr{S}$, as well as the classes that are not $h_0$-divisible, survive (see \Cref{R-aAHSS(b_0(1)) E1 coweight 2} for the differential on the big staircase summands and \Cref{fig:mainproof:d1_Htowers_cw0} for the differential on the $h_0$-towers).
 The $d_2$-differential between Atiyah--Hirzebruch filtrations 0 and 2 kills all classes from Atiyah--Hirzebruch filtration 2 in coweight $cw \equiv 2 \, (4)$ which support $h_1$-multiplication.
-The classes remaining from the $h_0$-towers that are not from the big staircase do not support $h_1$-multiplication, and neither do the two classes $b^na$ and $b^n\rho a$ remaining from the staircases, so they survive to the $E_3$-page.
-For degree reasons, we have that $E_3=E_\infty$ on Atiyah--Hirzebruch filtration 2, so this determines the contributions to the $E_\infty$-page in coweight $cw \equiv 3 \, (4)$ from Atiyah--Hirzebruch filtration 2.
+The classes in \eqref{eq:main:cw3} do not support $h_1$-multiplication, and neither do the classes $b^na$ and $b^n\rho a$ remaining from the staircases (see \Cref{R-aAHSS(b_0(1)) E2 coweight 2}), so they survive to the $\textup{E}_3$-page.
+For degree reasons, we have that $\textup{E}_3=\textup{E}_\infty$ on Atiyah--Hirzebruch filtration 2, so this determines the contributions to the $\textup{E}_\infty$-page in coweight $cw \equiv 3 \, (4)$ from Atiyah--Hirzebruch filtration 2.